15 Minute White Bean Soup with Garden Vegetables

 Prepping Ahead

-When this soup is on the weekly dinner schedule, I will chop the onion, garlic, and carrots ahead.
-Green beans too if I’m using fresh.
-Most often on a Sunday afternoon.
-I will then refrigerate the chopped veggies in a sealed container until soup night.
+When this soup is on the weekly dinner menu, I chop the onion, garlic, carrots, and green beans ahead—and green beans if I’m using fresh—most often on a Sunday afternoon.
+I then refrigerate the chopped veggies in a sealed container until soup night.

 Everything else is store-bought ready.